-An Irish archaeological photographer has discovered a remarkable series of prehistoric carvings at the Grange Stone Circle in Lough Gur, County Limerick.
+An Irish archaeological photographer discovered a remarkable series of prehistoric carvings at the Grange Stone Circle in Lough Gur, County Limerick, in August 2022.

 Williams was returning to check the stones at Grange Stone Circle as part of his research when he discovered the new carvings.

 The carvings are particularly spectacular due to the presence of concentric circles and arcs found on the back and sides of a stone at the north entrance passage to the prehistoric enclosure.

 Dr. Elizabeth Shee Twohig, who has published extensive research on megalithic and rock art, remarked that the carvings are extremely rare for Munster and Connacht.

 "The carvings are quite like those at passage tombs in the North and East of the country, such as Knowth and Newgrange, but there is only a single carved stone of this kind in Munster or Connaught," Dr. Shee Twohig said in a 2022 statement.

 "It is possible that the stone is contemporary with the banked enclosure henge at c.
 3000 BC and was incorporated into the circle built inside the enclosure at a slightly later date."

 Minister of State for Heritage Malcolm Noonan welcomed the discovery of the carvings.

 "This is a site that has both captivated and intrigued locals and visitors for many years.
 It shows yet again the capacity our national monuments have to surprise and engage us," he said.

 The Grange Stone Circle is the largest standing stone circle in Ireland, measuring 150 ft in diameter and enclosed by 113 stones.